-The City will provide to each officer assigned to the Patrol Division and covered by this Agreement a uniform benefit.
+The City will provide to each Officer assigned to the Patrol Division and covered by this Agreement a uniform benefit.
 The uniform benefit amount shall be as follows:

+May 1, 20 20 17 \$ 825 900 .00

-May 1, 2017 \$825.00
+May 1, 20 21 18 \$ 825 900.00

-May 1, 2018 \$825.00
+May 1, 20 22 19 \$ 825 900.00

-May 1, 2019 \$825.00
+May 1, 2023 \$900.00

-An officer may select approved uniform items from a vendor or vendors selected by the City, and the City will pay for such purchases directly, not to exceed the annual uniform allowance specified above.
+An Officer may select approved uniform items from a vendor or vendors selected by the City, and the City will pay for such purchases directly, not to exceed the annual uniform allowance specified above.
 Orders must be placed by April 15th each year.
 Unused annual uniform benefits will not accumulate from one year to the next.

-Officers assigned to Investigations will receive a payment in the gross amount of \$825.00 on the first regular pay date after May 1 in each calendar year.
-The Crime Prevention Officer allowance will be reviewed on a fiscal year basis to determine the amount to be issued from the \$825.00 due to the purchase of uniforms.
+Officers assigned to Investigations will may receive a payment in the gross amount of \$900825.00 on the first regular pay date after May 1 in each calendar year.
+The choice between receiving payment or the annual uniform allowance shall be made by the Officer no later than April 1.
+If no choice is made the Officer will receive the payment.
+The Crime Prevention Officer allowance will be reviewed on a fiscal year basis to determine the amount to be issued from the \$900825.00 due to the purchase of uniforms.
 These payments will be via direct deposit on their regularly issued paycheck.
 The City shall withhold all required deductions and withholdings from all uniform payments, per applicable IRS regulations.

-When officers transfer from the Patrol Division to the Investigations Division, officers shall receive their uniform stipend based on their date of transfer:
+When Officers transfer from the Patrol Division to the Investigations Division, Officers shall receive their uniform stipend based on their date of transfer:

-- a) If the officer transfers into the Investigations Division between May 1 and November 1, the officer will receive one-half of any unused uniform stipend on the first paycheck after their transfer, and the remaining one-half of any unused uniform stipend on the first paycheck after November 1. - b) If the officer transfers into the Investigations Division after November 1, the officer will receive the full amount of his unused uniform stipend on the first paycheck after his transfer. - c) When officers transfer from the Investigations Division to the Patrol Division, they shall not receive any additional uniform payments until May 1.
+- a) If the Officer transfers into the Investigations Division between May 1 and November 1, the Officer will receive one-half of any unused uniform stipend on the first paycheck after their transfer, and the remaining one-half of any unused uniform stipend on the first paycheck after November 1. - b) If the Officer transfers into the Investigations Division after November 1, the Officer will receive the full amount of his unused uniform stipend on the first paycheck after his transfer. - c) When Officers transfer from the Investigations Division to the Patrol Division, they shall not receive any additional uniform payments until May 1.

 The City will also provide an additional benefit amount of up to \$400.00 for a bulletproof vest the first year of employment and every five years thereafter.
-For the term of this Agreement, police officer vests shall be replaced as set forth in the vest replacement list, attached hereto as Appendix C.
+For the term of this Agreement, Police Officer vests shall be replaced as set forth in the vest replacement list, attached hereto as Appendix C.